qmachine/qmachine/docs/http-api.rst

 ~~~~~~~~

 To get the value of an avar, a client must request it by known box and known
 key.
-For the example shown in the table, an avar storing a value of 2 would
+For the example shown in the table, an avar with "cardboard" as its box, "982770f29" as its key, and 2 as its value would look like
-look like

 .. code-block:: js